Communicating between families or friends and patients

 Our ward teams are extremely busy, and will endeavour to answer telephone calls as soon as possible.
 To help us, please only contact the ward team if you are a patient's named key contact.
 Please liaise with the person nominated as the key contact for more information and updates.

+Where possible, we will conduct clinical consultations in person.
 The visit will be instigated by the medical, nursing or therapy teams, in response to the patient’s clinical situation / discharge plan, or because the Key Contact has specific questions to be discussed with the hospital teams in the presence of the patient.
-This consultation will need to be arranged in advance and you will be given instructions on date, time and mode e.g. via Zoom, FaceTime or via the hospital remote consultation app ‘Attend Anywhere’.
+This consultation will need to be arranged in advance and you will be given instructions on date, time and place.
+Should a virtual consultation be necessary the clinical team will advise you whether the consultation will take place via Zoom, FaceTime or via the hospital remote consultation app ‘Attend Anywhere’.

-It is a good idea to write down any questions or concerns that you have before the virtual consultation so you don’t forget any important issues.
+It is a good idea to write down any questions or concerns that you have before the consultation so you don’t forget any important issues – see video for tips on preparing for a video consultation.

 Please also note that you are within your rights to record the video call, with staff and patient consent, and with the understanding that the images will not be made public.
 If the patient is unconscious and cannot give consent, then recording permission is at the discretion of staff.